Designing healthcare platforms trusted by 400,000+ users

 Initial patient flow, pre-research, pre-kickoff.
 Just trying to imagine how it might fit within the MedBridge experience.

-Sketching potential layout options based off the video chat SDK
+Sketching layout options based off the features available from the video chat SDK.

 Description

-The Patient Portal is the primary web experience for patients to access their prescribed exercise program.
-This is a designed as a progressive web application.
-On mobile devices the experience more closely resembles MedBridge’s mobile apps.
-This project was a rebuild.
-The original application was several years old, and on aging technology.
+The Patient Portal was the primary web experience for patients to access and complete their prescribed exercise programs.
+Built as a progressive web application, the experience adapted on mobile devices to feel consistent with MedBridge’s native mobile apps.
+This project was a full rebuild, replacing an aging application built on outdated technology with a modern, scalable foundation.

 Problem